Skip to content

 Use "module keyword key1 key2 ..." to search for all possible modules matching any of the "keys".

-To make this change you can add the following line in ~/.modulerc.lua file.
+To make this change you can add the following line in the ~/.modulerc.lua file.

 module_version("PrgEnv-nvidia/8.4.0","default")

-Next, lets rerun module av command and take note of the (D) next to the module name.
+Next, let's rerun the module av command and take note of the (D) next to the module name.

 ------------------------------------------------------------------------------------------- Cray Core Modules --------------------------------------------------------------------------------------------